Source-robotics/SSG48-gripper-docs/docs/page3_control.md

 Primary control interface for SSG48 gripper is **CAN bus**.
 Secondary control mode is with **UART**.

 !!!
 Tip annotate ""
-    The gripper can:
+    **The gripper can:**

     * Control the force, speed and position of gripper jaws
     * Movements of the both jaws are always in sync
     * Movement is initiated with a "Send_gripper_data_pack" command
     * Gripper has built in object detection feature that will report back when a object is detected

 !!!
-Danger annotate "** Go to Application interfaces tab for more details about the gripper commands!**"
+Danger annotate "**Go to Application interfaces tab for more details about the gripper commands!**"
 !!!
+Warning annotate "**The best way to learn how the gripper works is thru [examples!](https://github.com/PCrnjak/Spectral-BLDC-Python/tree/main/examples)**"

+!!!
 Note annotate ""

 ## **Working principle**

 * After every power up the gripper needs to be calibrated to function.
 * Calling the calibration command will start the gripper movement.
+Calibration will find exact endpoints of the gripper.
 * After calibration the gripper needs to be activated.
 * After activation, gripper can be used (If there are any errors they need to be cleared also)
 * Now you can issues "Send_gripper_data_pack" commands that will move the gripper to the specified position with desired speed and torque presets.